 Rikki with her Mom

 me she was just simply my dolly.
 Rikki’s favourite films were happy, snappy musical like Grease or Coyote Ugly & Annie.
-She also loved music/concerts of her favourite bands/singers.
-She loved all animals but her overall favourite was monkeys, chips, apes etc. They fascinated & enthralled her.
+She also loved music/concerts of her favorite bands/singers.
+She loved all animals but her overall favorite was monkeys, chips, apes etc. They fascinated & enthralled her.
 She always loved our dogs & cats too.
 She was very active & sporty when she was young & loved to skate, swim, ride her bike, acrobats & dancing but as she lost those abilities her main love was singing.
 Even though she lost that ability too.
 It never stopped her from trying.
 She Loved Pink & Lilac.

 – Rikki’s Mom Myrna